Jiaxigu/Jiaxigu.github.io/_posts/2017-12-22-time-on-computer-sankey.md

 ![chart](https://raw.githubusercontent.com/Jiaxigu/Jiaxigu.github.io/master/assets/images/2017-12-22-sankey.png){: .center-image}

-The data was collected over a 10-day span from December 13th to 22th.
+The data was collected over a 9-day span from December 14th to 22th, including 7 workdays.
 I have a deadline this week so I did more programming and less entertainment and gaming.

+I could average less than 4 hours per day writing code.
+And for each hour I coded, 13 extra minutes were spent to look up references and documentations.
+It looks like my python skills are not that great yet.

-Hopefully I could keep up with this trend and visualize it again months later.
+I would do another version in six months and hopefully I could keep up with the trend.